 Notice how it feels in your body.
 Where is the feeling located, what quality does it have?

-Notice the tension in your body around it, and the tension in your mind, as you don’t want to have this feeling.
+Notice the tension in your body around it and the tension in your mind.

 Try relaxing this tense part of your body.
 Then relax the tense part of your mind around the feeling.

 In this more relaxed place, open up some space, like a wide open field, inside your mind and body.

 In this space, allow yourself to see the basic goodness in yourself, that’s there in every moment.

 In this space, allow yourself to see the beauty of moment, always available to us if we’re willing to see it.